 At the age of four, Madison acquired transverse myelitis, a neurological disease inflaming the spinal cord, but it wasn’t until she was 12-years-old that she got her first look into the world of Paralympic sport.
 After initially trying her hand at wheelchair tennis and basketball, Australian Paralympic legend, Frank Ponta, encouraged her to take up racing.

-In 2009 Madison was named the WA Junior Sports Star of the Year, a moment she still considers one of her greatest triumphs, and at the 2011 IPC World Championships, following just a few weeks recovery from illness, she set a new Australian record in the 200m.
+In 2009 Madison was named the WA Junior Sports Star of the Year, a moment she still considers one of her greatest triumphs, and at the 2011 IPC Athletics World Championships in Christchurch, New Zealand, following just a few weeks recovery from illness, she set a new Australian record in the 200m.

-Under the tutelage of wheelchair racing great, Louise Sauvage, Madison cemented her place among the world’s best when she won bronze in the 800m at the 2013 IPC World Championships in Lyon and took out the world title in the same event in 2015 in Doha.
+Under the tutelage of wheelchair racing great, Louise Sauvage, Madison cemented her place among the world’s best when she won bronze in the 800m at the 2013 IPC Athletics World Championships in Lyon, France and took out the world title in the same event in 2015 in Doha, Qatar.

 Madison moved one step closer to achieving her dream of Paralympic gold when she won individual silver at the 2016 Games in Rio.
-Madison, Angie, Christie Dawes and Jemima Moore, the same team that took to the track eight years earlier, placed 3rd in the 4x400m relay but were disqualified, before successfully appealing the decision and being reinstated to 2nd.
+She also placed third in the 4x400m relay but was disqualified, before successfully appealing the decision and being reinstated to second.

 Nicknamed ‘Bandit’ after the tattoo on her left arm, Madison is currently studying Bachelors of Sports Science and Secondary Education at Murdoch University.
 She has previously studied graphic design and in her spare time likes to produce digital sketches.